swt30/thesis/chapters/01-introduction/01-introduction.md

 We can immediately exclude certain classes of models: for example, small planets with large radii must almost certainly have large hydrogen envelopes.
 We can also take more sophisticated approaches.
 For example, additional information such as the host star's properties can be included in the models.^[@Sotin2007]
-@Madhusudhan2012a argued for a carbon-rich interior in the exoplanet 55 Cnc e based on its carbon abundance and on its density matching that of pure carbon.
+@Madhusudhan2012a argued for a carbon-rich interior in the exoplanet 55 Cnc e based on the stellar abundance and on the planet's density matching that of pure carbon.
-Using known stellar abundances for the nebular composition, they determined that a high molar ratio of carbon during planet formation could lead to a carbon-rich interior, an interpretation supported at the time by mass and radius measurements.
+Using stellar abundances known at the time for the nebular composition, they determined that a high molar ratio of carbon during planet formation could lead to a carbon-rich interior, an interpretation supported by mass and radius measurements.
 And @Dorn2015 showed that mass and radius alone can constrain the size of a planet's core if we assume it is pure iron.
 They also found that knowledge of stellar elemental abundances can reduce degeneracy in interior structure models and constrain the mantle composition.